 Agreements with Contractors (drilling etc.):

-- We represent Vantage Deepwater Company and Vantage Deepwater Drilling, Inc. in an ICDR arbitration against Petrobras America Inc., Petrobras Venezuela Investments & Services, BV, and Petróleo Brasileiro S.A. – Petrobras (together, “Petrobras”) concerning Petrobras’s improper early termination of an eight-year deepwater drilling contract.
+- We represented Vantage Deepwater Company and Vantage Deepwater Drilling, Inc. in an ICDR arbitration against Petrobras America Inc., Petrobras Venezuela Investments & Services, BV, and Petróleo Brasileiro S.A. – Petrobras (together, “Petrobras”) concerning Petrobras’s improper early termination of an eight-year deepwater drilling contract.
 A majority of the Tribunal rejected Petrobras’s contentions that termination was proper due to purported operational failures and that the contract was void or voidable for being procured by bribery.
 The Tribunal awarded Vantage $622 million in benefit-of-the-bargain damages, plus post-judgment interest.
 Petrobras challenged the award, arguing that the tribunal had not properly considered whether or not that contract was procured through bribery.
 In May of 2019, U.S. District Judge Alfred H. Bennett (S.D.
 Tex.) rejected this argument and confirmed the award, and Petrobras was forced to pay our clients over $700 million.

 - We represent a major European energy company acting as Respondents in an ICC arbitration initiated by a major engineering company on the basis of a frame agreement for engineering studies.
 The engineering company asserts that the Respondents used confidential information to obtain a patent on a deepwater drilling method and to use this method in an exploration and production project in Congo.
 The Respondents submitted counterclaims, also based on the use and disclosure by the engineering company of the confidential information it provided.